C-o-m-o-n/formatandGO/README.md

 This extension helps you format your Go code with ease.
 It integrates the `go fmt` command directly into your editor, allowing you to format your code quickly and efficiently.
 No more manual formatting – just let formatandgo do the work for you!

 ![Formatting in Action](images/formatting-in-action.gif)

+# NOTICE
+## Please note that the project is still under development so most of it's features are experimental.
+Please do not use it on your important projects yet.
+I'll be more than happy to anounce to you once there is a stable release

 ## Requirements